Home First Amend. Fifth Amend. Tenth Amend. Separation of Powers Federal Spending Misc Violations Illegal Actions Abuse of Power

 Violations by the Trump Administration

-A Turkish doctoral student legally residing in the U.S. was arrested for writing an op-ed that criticized her university’s response to the Israel-Palestine conflict.
+March 2025 A Turkish doctoral student legally residing in the U.S. was arrested for writing an op-ed that criticized her university’s response to the Israel-Palestine conflict.
 Her arresting officers refused to let her speak to her lawyer.
-They also drove her from where she was arrested in Massachusetts to Vermont where she was flown to a detention facility in Louisiana, presumably to find a more favorable court ruling.
+They also drove her from where she was arrested in Massachusetts to Vermont, where she was flown to a detention facility in Louisiana, presumably to find a more favorable court ruling.
 This is a violation of free speech and the right to due process.
 A Vermont judge ordered that she be returned to New England.
+In May 2025, a federal judge ordered her immediate release on bail, finding her arrest appeared to be retaliation for her op-ed.